ConnectingEurope/Context-Broker-Data-Visualisation/doc/technical/index.md

 # Technical documentation

-This part of the documentation pretends to focus in the technical part of the Context Broker Data Visualization enabler, as well as explain how to develop new features or how certain parts of the enabler work.
+The technical documentation focuses in the technical aspects of the Context Broker Data Visualization enabler, as well as it explains how to develop new features or how specific parts of the enabler work.

 ## Content